SUU Seal (for official use only)

 VI.
 QUESTIONS/RESPONSIBLE OFFICE

-The responsible office for this Policy is the Vice President for Finance.
-Questions about this Policy should be directed to the Director of the Office of Equal Opportunity and Clery Compliance.
+The responsible office for this Policy is the Vice President of Campus Operations.
+Questions about this Policy should be directed to the Assistant Vice President of the Office of Enterprise Risk Management, Compliance, and Safety.

 VII.
 POLICY ADOPTION AND AMENDMENT DATES